Officials: 4 killed in multi-vehicle crash on I-10 northwest of Tucson

 Four others sustained non-life threatening injuries, according to Captain Mark Velasquez of the Avra Valley Fire District.

-Westbound lanes of I-10 are currently closed at Marana Road, according to the Arizona Department of Transportation.
+Westbound lanes of I-10 are currently closed at Pinal Airpark Road, according to the Arizona Department of Transportation.
 Traffic is being diverted to the frontage road, ADOT said.

 Eastbound lanes have since reopened.